ivanovich18/Portfolio/README.md

 This web application is still on its build phase.
 Here are some of the things that needs to be finished:

-1. Add vertical line and pulse to Experience component
+1. Add vertical line and pulse to Experience component.
-2. Add animation to buttons and other clickables
+2. Add animation to buttons and other clickables.
+3. Add unit tests for contact form validation.

 -----